DIRACGrid/DIRAC/docs/source/DeveloperGuide/CodeTesting/index.rst

 ----------------------------------------

-The DIRAC repository contains a tests section ``https://github.com/DIRACGrid/DIRAC/tree/integration/tests`` that holds integration, regression, workflow, system, and permormance tests.
+The DIRAC repository contains a tests section ``https://github.com/DIRACGrid/DIRAC/tree/integration/tests`` that holds integration, regression, workflow, system, and performance tests.
 These tests are not only used for the certification process.
 Some of them, in fact, might be extremely useful for the developers.